Bempong-Sylvester-Obese/Land-Viability-Checker/README.md

-# Obese Land Viability Checker 🌾
+# Land Viability Checker 🌾

 ## 📌 Overview
-The **Obese Land Viability Checker** is an AI-powered tool designed to assess land suitability for agricultural use.
+The **Land Viability Checker** is an AI-powered tool designed to assess land suitability for agricultural use.
 By analyzing soil quality, climate conditions, and water availability, it provides valuable insights to help farmers and agribusinesses make informed decisions.

 ## 🚀 Features
 - **Soil Quality Analysis**: Evaluates key soil nutrients and fertility levels.